danlbee/um-automaton/documentation/documentation.md

 4. Podcast Producer Recording Machine Setup

 5. Using the Workflow Tools
-  1. Generating a new course
-  1. Creating a Course in iTunesU
   1. Getting the Workflows on your development Machine
-  1. Generating a new Course Workflow
+  1. Generating a new course Workflow
   1. Adding the Workflow to the Repository
   1. Installing the Changes to the Podcast Producer machine